sansseriff/phd_thesis/pandoc_site/chapter_03/section_05_peacoq_2nd_order.md

 The Performance Enhanced Array for Counting Optical Quanta (PEACOQ) is a new fiber-coupled SNSPD design that achieves high count rate by spreading the photon flux across a parallel array of short niobium nitride nanowires.
 Each wire may achieve count rates as high as 50 MCounts/s, so the 32-wire array as a whole can handle photon rates in excess of 1 GCounts/s.
 The PEACOQ is described in detail in Reference [@Craiciu23].

 From early tests of the PEACOQ, it became evident that jitter increased dramatically at high single wire count rates.
-One of the overarching goals the the PEACOQ project was to demonstrate near-100&#160;ps jitter at 1 GCount/s.
+One of the overarching goals of the PEACOQ project was to demonstrate near-100&#160;ps jitter at 1 GCount/s.
 Therefore, we investigated the possibility of applying time walk correction techniques to this detector.
 This began with collecting a calibration dataset like that discussed in the [mode locked laser calibration section](section_04_method.md#mode-locked-laser-calibration).

 A 1-GHz repetition rate 1550 nm mode locked laser was used (Pritel UOC) for calibration.
 The 1&#160;GHz repetition rate was chosen so that uncorrected jitter even at the highest count rates (approaching 400 ps at the FW1%M), was smaller than the laser period.
 Then, each time tag may be matched to the timing of the original optical pulse.
 A dataset with a count rate of 20 MCounts/s was used for calibration.
 At this rate, there is a good balance of statistics available for $t'$ ranging between 5 and 150 ns.